Magnetic storms

 Beyond solar storms, people often seek external explanations for health problems in other areas as well.
 For instance, there are claims that 5G technology causes health issues ranging from headaches to immune dysfunction.

-Others believe - a research project studying the ionosphere - is responsible for weather manipulation or even "weather warfare", supposedly causing storms, droughts, or earthquakes.
+Others believe - a research project studying the ionosphere - is responsible for manipulation or even " warfare", supposedly causing storms, droughts, or earthquakes.
 These theories, much like the geomagnetic myth, persist despite being thoroughly debunked by scientific research.

 Ultimately, attributing pain and discomfort to magnetic storms or other external forces oversimplifies the complex interplay between the mind and body.
 Research increasingly shows that psychological factors like anxiety and the nocebo effect play a larger role in these symptoms than previously thought.
 Understanding this can help individuals address the real sources of their discomfort - whether through stress management, lifestyle changes, or medical intervention - rather than looking to the sky for answers.